MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/statement-posting-EOD.md

 - The user has visibility into the aggregated transactions that failed during sales order creation and the sales orders that failed during invoicing.
 - The user has visibility into how transactions are aggregated.
 - The user has a complete audit trail, from transactions, to sales orders, to sales invoices.
 This audit trail wasn't available in the legacy statement posting feature.
-- Aggregated XML file make it easier to identify issues during sales order creation and invoicing.
+- Aggregated XML file makes it easier to identify issues during sales order creation and invoicing.

 ### Journal vouchers